nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have [Java `11`](https://www.oracle.com/java/technologies/downloads/#java11) or above installed in your Computer.
+1. Before getting started with TAPA, ensure you have [Java `11`](https://www.oracle.com/java/technologies/downloads/#java11) or above installed on your computer.
+You can check the version of Java on your computer by inputting `java -version` in your terminal.

 2. Download the latest `TAPA.jar` file from [here](https://github.com/AY2122S2-CS2103T-W09-4/tp/releases).